How is kidney cancer found?

 - Learn how far cancer may have spread

-In many cases, imaging tests are able to be show whether a tumor in the kidney is cancer, but in some cases a biopsy (taking out a piece of the tumor to be looked at under a microscope) may be need to be done.
+In many cases, imaging tests can show whether a tumor in the kidney is cancer, but in some cases a biopsy (taking out a piece of the tumor to be looked at under a microscope) may be needed to be sure.

 A CT (or CAT scan) is a special type of x-ray in which many pictures are taken from different angles and then combined by a computer to give detailed pictures of the inside of the body.

-Before any pictures are taken, you may be asked to drink 1 to 2 pints of a liquid called oral contrast.
-This helps outline the intestine so that certain areas are not confused with tumors.
+Before any pictures are taken, you may be asked to drink a liquid called oral contrast.
 You may also get an IV (intravenous) line through which a different kind of contrast dye is put in.
-This helps better outline structures in your body.
-Some people are allergic to the IV contrast and get hives.
-Rarely, more serious reactions like trouble breathing or low blood pressure can happen.
+Some people are allergic to the contrast.
 Be sure to tell the doctor if you have ever had a reaction to any contrast material used for x-rays.

 MRI (magnetic resonance imaging) scan